takugian/quick-tutorials-with-aws/applicationautoscaling/autoscalingdynamodbglobalsecondaryindex/README.md

-# autoscalingdynamodbglobalsecondaryindex
+# autoscalingdynamodbtable

-This project creates an auto Scaling for a DynamoDB Global Secondary Index.
+This project creates an auto Scaling for a DynamoDB Table.

 ## Pre requirements